-Find out more about the concept of Open Science and the efforts made by the FCT Unit FCCN to implement its principles.
+Learn more about the concept of Open Science and the efforts made by the FCT's FCCN Unit to implement its principles.

 Given the importance of these objectives, Open Science principles have been seen as a priority in the design of European policies in the areas of Science and Knowledge.
-A clear example of this commitment can be found in new model contract for funding implemented by the European Commission in the Horizon Europe programme, which sets out the basic conditions for guaranteeing European funding until 2027.
-The document embodies the political relevance of this topic, establishing the principles of Open Science as "the modus operandi" of this process.
+A clear example of this commitment can be found in new contract model for financing implemented by the European Commission in the program Horizon Europe, which establishes the basic conditions for guaranteeing European funding until 2027.
+The document gives substance to the political relevance of this topic, establishing the principles of Open Science as “the modus operandi” of this process.

-Most recently, the European Commission and the EOSC (European Open Science Cloud) Association announced the establishment of a partnership to implement this common research data platform that aims to aggregate searchable, accessible, interoperable and reusable information.
-The European Commissioner for Innovation, Research, Culture, Education and Youth, Marya Gabriel, considered that this solution will allow researchers to "find, create, share and reuse digital forms of knowledge", which will lead to "new leads and innovations", as well as "greater productivity and reproducibility".
+More recently, the European Commission and the EOSC (European Open Science Cloud) Association announced a partnership to implement this common research data platform, which aims to aggregate searchable, accessible, interoperable, and reusable information.
+European Commissioner for Innovation, Research, Culture, Education and Youth, Marya Gabriel, said this solution will enable researchers “find, create, share and reuse forms of digital knowledge”, which will lead to “new insights and innovations”, as well as “increased productivity and reproducibility”.

-More than a European effort, initiatives to promote Open Science have taken place all over the World.
-In 2019, UNESCO decided to develop an international standard-setting document on Open Science, which should be approved by the 193 member states in November this year.
-The preliminary report It proposes a set of actions leading to a fair and equitable operationalization of Open Science.
+More than just a European effort, initiatives to promote Open Science have been taking place worldwide.
+In 2019, UNESCO decided to develop an international standardization document on Open Science, which is expected to be approved by the 193 member states in November of this year.
+The preliminary report proposes a set of actions leading to a fair and equitable operationalization of Open Science.

-In Portugal, the Foundation for Science and Technology (FCT), through its Unit FCCN, has been making efforts to promote and implement the principles of Open Science, and is the organization mandated to represent Portugal's interests within the EOSC association.
-Find out about some of the initiatives developed by the Unit FCCN in this area.
+In Portugal, the Foundation for Science and Technology (FCT), through its FCCN Unit, has been making efforts to promote and implement the principles of Open Science, being the organization mandated to represent Portugal's interests within the EOSC association.
+Learn about some of the initiatives developed by the FCCN Unit in this area.

 #1 Digital Transformation in Research

-Since the beginning of 2020 , the FCCN Unit has been working on work in the area of Digital Transformation in Researchwith a view to strengthening investment in the area of open science at national level, particularly in the management of research data.
-The project, which includes funding from COMPETE (European Social Fund), is scheduled to end in December 2022 and is seen as a reinforcement "of the investment that FCT has been making in recent years in science management".
+THE FCCN Unit has been developing, since the beginning of 2020, a work in the area of Digital Transformation in Research, with a view to strengthening investment in the area of open science at the national level, particularly in research data management.
+The project, which includes funding from COMPETE (European Social Fund), is scheduled for completion in December 2022 and is seen as a reinforcement “in the investment that the FCT has been making in recent years in science management”.

 #2 PTCRIS

-The activities developed within the scope of Open Science have also resulted in initiatives such as PTCRIS, a structuring programme that facilitates the processes of management, production and access to information on national scientific activity.
-Based on this basic concept, PTCRIS is creating an "open ecosystem" that involves agents from the scientific research world, the business world, teaching or the media and that, in line with the principles of Open Science, is based on "facilitated access to authoritative, complete and reliable information".
+Activities developed within the scope of Open Science have also resulted in initiatives such as PTCRIS, a structuring program that facilitates the management, production, and access to information on national scientific activity.
+Based on this core concept, PTCRIS is creating an “open ecosystem” which involves agents from the world of scientific research, business, education or media and which, in line with the principles of Open Science, based on “easy access to authoritative, complete and reliable information”.

-To learn more about the PTCRIS, consult the service's website.
+To learn more about the PTCRIS, see the service website.

 #3 SCIENCE ID

-The same logic of transparency and accessibility is at the basis of the creation of CIÊNCIA ID, a form of individual and permanent identification for citizens who develop scientific activity , reducing bureaucracy, reusing information and facilitating access to information scattered on various platforms.
-Through this service, researchers now have a unique account that allows authentication in several other services that also seek, in turn, to implement good Open Science practices.
+The same logic of transparency and accessibility is at the basis of the creation of CIÊNCIA ID, a form of individual and permanent identification for citizens who carry out scientific activities, reducing bureaucracy, reusing information and facilitating access to information dispersed across multiple platforms.
+Through this service, researchers now have a single account that allows authentication across several other services that also seek to implement good Open Science practices.

-To find out more about the CIÊNCIA ID, consult the service's website.
+To learn more about the CIÊNCIA ID, see the service website.

 #4 SCIENCEVITAE

 One of the services included in CIÊNCIA ID is CIÊNCIAVITAE, the national science curriculum management system.
-Through this resource, it was possible to modernize the administrative processes supported by sharing a curriculum vitae .
-Since it works as an integrated repository, this service managed by the FCCN Unit has a direct impact on the materialization of the principles of Open Science, bringing citizens closer to scientific research.
-To date, around 65,000 researchers have registered on the platform and have published over a million articles.
+Through this resource, it was possible to immediately modernize administrative processes supported by shared curriculum vitae.
+Since it works as an integrated repository, This service managed by the FCCN Unit has a direct impact on the materialization of Open Science principles, bringing citizens closer to scientific research.
+To date, approximately 65,000 researchers have registered on the platform, having already published over a million articles.

-To find out more about CIÊNCIAVITAE, consult the service's website.
+To learn more about the CIÊNCIAVITAE, check the service website.

 #5 RCAAP

-The link between RCAAP - Open Access Scientific Repositories and the principles of Open Science is clear from the very name of this portal.
-Its aim is to collect, aggregate and index scientific content in the institutional repositories of higher education institutions or other organizations in the world of research and development.
-This information is then made available on this portal managed by the FCCN Unit, which is thus a single point of search, discovery, location and access to thousands of scientific and academic documents.
+The connection between RCAAP – Open Access Scientific Repositories and the principles of Open Science is clear in the very name of this portal.
+Its objective is to collect, aggregate, and index scientific content from the institutional repositories of higher education institutions or other research and development organizations.
+This information is then made available on this portal, managed by the FCCN Unit, which thus assumes the role of a single point for research, discovery, location and access to thousands of scientific and academic documents.

-To know more about RCAAP consult the service page.
+To learn more about the RCAAP see service page.